ksu-is/FOOD/README.md

 # FOOD - Food Options Obtained Decisively
 ## Random Restaurant Picker

+   Food_tkinter.py does all the work.
+It imports the functions from Yelp_Functions.py.
+They should be in the same directory.
+Food_tkinter is the one to execute.

+---

+### Version 1.0 - Sam Davis
+ - Added input verification
+ - Now it allows the user to reject the recommendation
+ - If you reject the recommendaion, it reselects a choice using the same parameters
+ - If you accept the choice the application closes automatically

 ---
 ### Version 0.04 - Sam Davis
 Added 32 food genre options.